 Otsu is a pleasant little city in Shiga Prefecture.
 There are some interesting attractions nearby and some decent shops and restaurants in and around the train stations.
 There’s not as much to see as in Nara or Osaka, but it’s very convenient to Kyoto.

-Here are three hotels that I recommend for those who want to explore Kyoto while based in Otsu:
+Here are two hotels that I recommend for those who want to explore Kyoto while based in Otsu:

 - Biwako Hotel